How much does Sage 200 cost?

 How much does Microsoft SQL cost for Sage 200?

 Sage has a special deal with Microsoft to provide SQL at a significantly reduced rate than normal distribution channels.
 The software itself is the full SQL standard that you would buy from anywhere else.
 However, the associated software licence documentation only permits use with Sage products, which facilitates the reduced price.
-Pricing starts at £165 per named user including year one software assurance.
+Note you can only purchase SQL with Sage 200 at the original point of purchase.
+If you choose to host the solution, SQL will likely be included within your plan.

 How much does Sage CRM cost?

-Unlike the core accounting packages, Sage CRM is still available to purchase on a traditional upfront basis or a monthly subscription.
-Again, the actual price is massively subjective to the licence requirements.
-For example, how many users, do you wish to integrate to Sage 50 or 200 and just be stand alone.
+Like the core Sage 200, Sage CRM is no longer available to purchase on a traditional upfront basis and in oly available as a subscription.
+Again, the actual price is subjective to the licence requirements.
+For example, how many users, do you wish to integrate to Sage 50 or 200 or just be stand alone.
 Professional Services is also a key consideration with CRM.
 Do you wish to take the package ‘out the box’?
 Do you require significant system configuration?
-Users start at £30 per month for names licences and a typical basic ‘vanilla’ implementation can normally be achieved in 4-5 days.

 How much does it cost to host Sage 200?